HuojuPro/huoju-official-api-docs/source/index.html.md

 # Huoju Pro API Documentation

-Huoju Pro API is the latest release of APIs allowing our users to access the exchange programmatically.
-It is a major revision of the older releases.
-The Huoju team re-implemented the entire backend system in support for the Huoju Pro API.
-It is designed to be fast, flexible, stable, and comprehensive.
+Using Huoju Pro API

+The Huoju Pro API is based on RESTful and WebSocket.

+    The base URL for the RESTful API is https://huoju.co/.
+    The URL for the WebSocket is: https://huoju.co/0/api/pro/v1/stream.

+The RESTful API has JSON-encoded responses.
+All websocket messages are JSON-encoded.

 ## Demo codes